SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ###What is a simulator?

-With the simulator you can create artificial devices that have the same level of functionality as connected hardware devices.
+With the simulator, you can create artificial devices that have the same level of functionality as connected hardware devices.

 A simulator uses a playlist to simulate messages that the device sends to the Cumulocity platform.
 A playlist is a series of instructions that the simulator executes one after the other.
 When the last instruction is reached, the simulator starts again with the first one.

 An instruction can be either sending a message (measurements, alarms, events and inventory) or wait for a specified time (sleep).

 A message is defined by choosing a message template (like sending a temperature) and providing the values for this template (23.0 degrees).
-Many predefined message templates are provided, for example “create measurement” , “send event”, “create” and “cancel” an alarm or “update operation status”.
-These are based in MQTT static templates.
+Many predefined message templates are provided, for example, “create measurement”, “send event”, “create” and “cancel” an alarm or “update operation status”.
+These are based on MQTT static templates.
 Additionally, custom message templates can be defined using the SmartREST template editor.

 ###Set up a simulator